• mobile

 A wrongful death adds feelings of outrage and injustice to the already overwhelming pain of a life lost.
 We at Smith Law Center have compiled some basic answers to the most common questions clients have regarding wrongful death.
 Who can file for wrongful death?
-How much is the average wrongful death settlement?
-How are wrongful death settlements paid out?

 If you’re ready to speak to a wrongful death lawyer, call us directly at (757) 244-7000 with your specific questions.
 Read on for general advice regarding wrongful death settlements and how they work.